Skip to main content

 Dify Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 Integrate fastCRW into Dify workflows via HTTP node or native plugin.
 Call scrape and search endpoints from Dify LLM apps, knowledge bases, and agents.
-6.6 MB RAM runtime, 92% coverage on the 1,000-URL benchmark.
+Small single static binary, local-first, self-host free under AGPL-3.0.

 Published